Thinkright20/Profile-Badges/README.md

 Some of the achievements on GitHub appear with a different skin color depending on your Emoji Skin Tone Preference.

-You can change your preferred Skin Tone by visiting the [appearance settings](https://github.com/settings/appearance).
+You can change your preferred Skin Tone by going to the [appearance settings](https://github.com/settings/appearance).

 <br>